ale-uy/DataScience/README.md

 9. `Tools.generate_soft_clusters(...)`: Applies Gaussian Mixture Models (GMM) to the DataFrame to generate a table with the probabilities of each observation belonging to a specific cluster.
 You can find customizable parameters within the docstring.

-10. `Tools.split_and_convert_data(df, target, test_size=0.2, random_state=np.random.randint(1, 1000), encode_categorical=False)`: Divides data into training and testing sets and optionally encodes categorical variables.

-11. `Graphs_ml.plot_cluster(df, random_state=np.random.randint(1, 1000))`: Elbow and silhouette plot, which is essential for determining the optimal number of clusters to use in the aforementioned clustering methods.
+10. `Graphs_ml.plot_cluster(df, random_state=np.random.randint(1, 1000))`: Elbow and silhouette plot, which is essential for determining the optimal number of clusters to use in the aforementioned clustering methods.

 ## Module [ts.py](): Time Series Data Manipulation